-Prerequisite: HP 124; HP 126, HP 127, HP 151 (concurrent enrollment)
+Prerequisite: HP 124; HP 126, HP 127 (concurrent)

 The student will learn and apply the rules and guidelines for assigning ICD-10-PSC procedure codes for hospital inpatient claims.
 Students will experience workplace scenarios within the learning environment.

 HP 126 CPT and HCPCS Coding (3)